ryanbalsdon/manualj/README.md

 # ManualJ

-A TypeScript library for whole-home manual-j-style heat load calculations.
+A TypeScript library for whole-home manual-j-style heat load calculations for winter heating conditions.

 ## Description

-This library aims to provide tools and calculations based on ACCA Manual J (8th Edition) principles for determining residential heating and cooling loads.
+This library aims to provide tools and calculations based on ACCA Manual J residential load calculations.
+Currently supported is winter heating conditions against a whole home.
+This can be helpful to predict what a house's winter heating cost might be.

+This library is based on an older (7th edition) version of the Manual J and is not appropriate for environments where accuracy is critical.

 ## Installation